Jamie-/la-fortuna-snake/README.md

 Snake game for the LaFortuna from the University of Southampton.

+Images of the game in action can be found [here](http://imgur.com/a/6KrAi).

 You can either compile and flash from source or flash the included hex file in `bin/snake.hex`.
 Both of these require `dfu-programmer` to be installed and setup correctly.
 For compiling you will also need `avr-gcc` and `avr-objcopy`.

 ## Compiling ##